Outdoor Digital Signage Enclosures – Understanding IP Ratings

 Both the rating systems describe the type of elements that a digital signage enclosure will keep out.
 This ranges from liquids to solids.
 And while both rating systems use different criteria, there are similarities to both the NEMA and IP ratings.

-However, for an enclosure that may have to endure procedures such as jet or power washing, a higher IP rating would be required to make sure the enclosure can cope with the multi directional and high pressure jets of water.
+However, for an enclosure that may have to endure procedures such as jet or power washing, higher IP ratings would be required to make sure the enclosure can cope with the multi-directional and high pressure jets of water.
 Commonly, an IP65 enclosure is used for such areas.
 The NEMA 4 rating is usually sufficient to endure outdoor environments and multi direction water splashes, but the NEMA rating does go even higher for enclosures that have to endure submersion in water..

 Again, the higher the number the better the protection.
 For dusty environments and outdoor locations, IP54 is generally sufficient, but obviously, IP65 offers even more protection.
 In the NEMA system, NEMA 4 also provides adequate protection against wind-blown dust and debris from outdoor environments, but can also withstand dusty locations such as warehouses and construction areas.